mcmire/dotfiles/README.md

 [installing-python]: http://github.com/mcmire/dotfiles#python

+#### Linters

+If you plan on writing Ruby, JavaScript, or VimScript, you'll want some linters.
+[Ale][ale] will run these automatically if the appropriate configuration files are present in your project.

+For Ruby, you'll want Rubocop:

+    gem install rubocop

+For JavaScript, you'll want ESLint and Prettier:

+    npm install -g eslint prettier

+For VimScript, you'll want vint (note: you'll want to [install Python and pip][installing-python] before doing this):

+    pip install vint

 ### Running the install script

 Now that you have the prerequisites out of the way, you can get started using